Causality-Driven Slow-Down and Speed-Up of Diffusion in Non-Markovian Temporal Networks: Results

-\paragraph*{Diffusion in Temporal Networks.} An interesting aspect of the second-order representation $G^{(2)}$ is that temporal transitivity holds, i.e. the existence of edges $(e_1,e_2)$ and $(e_2,e_3)$ in $G^{(2)}$ implies that a time-respecting path $e_1 \rightarrow e_2 \rightarrow e_3$ exists in the temporal network $G^T$~\footnote{Notably, the same is not true for the first-order representation $G^{(1)}$, since \emph{temporal transitivity} does not necessarily hold in terms of time-respecting paths; i.e. the existence of edges $(a,b)$ and $(b,c)$ in $G^{(1)}$ does not imply that a time-respecting path $a \rightarrow b \rightarrow c$ exists.}.
-This enables the use of algebraic methods and hence to relate diffusion dynamics in temporal networks with spectral properties of the matrix $\mathbf{T}^{(2)}$.
-In particular, the convergence time of random walks is related to the second largest eigenvalue of its transition matrix.
-For a primitive stochastic matrix with (not necessarily real) eigenvalues $1=\lambda_1 > |\lambda_2| > |\lambda_3| \geq \ldots \geq |\lambda_n|$, one can show that the number of steps $k$ after which the total variation distance $\Delta(\pi_k, \pi)$ between the visitation probabilities $\pi_k$ and the stationary distribution $\pi$ of a random walk falls below $\epsilon$ is proportional to $1/\ln(|\lambda_2|)$ (see supplementary material included in this article for a detailed derivation).
-For a matrix $\mathbf{T}^{(2)}$ capturing the statistics of two-paths in an empirical temporal network (see Eq.~\ref{eqn:T2}), and a matrix $\mathbf{\tilde{T}}^{(2)}$ representing the ``Markovian'' model derived from the aggregate network $G^{(1)}$ (see Eq.~\ref{eqn:T2Null}), an analytical prediction $\mathcal{S}^*$ for the change of convergence speed that is due to non-Markovian properties can be derived as
+A particularly interesting aspect of the second-order network representation introduced above is that \emph{temporal transitivity} is preserved, i.e. the existence of two second-order edges $(e_1,e_2)$ and $(e_2,e_3)$ implies that a time-respecting path $e_1 \rightarrow e_2 \rightarrow e_3$ exists in the underlying temporal network.
+Notably, the same is not true for first-order aggregate networks, which do not necessarily preserve temporal transitivity in terms of time-respecting paths; i.e. the existence of two first-order edges $(a,b)$ and $(b,c)$ does not imply that a time-respecting path $a \rightarrow b \rightarrow c$ exists.
+Transitivity of paths is a precondition for the use of algebraic methods in the study of dynamical processes.
+As such, it is possible to study diffusion dynamics in temporal networks based on the spectral properties of the matrix $\mathbf{T}^{(2)}$, while the same is not true for a transition matrix defined based on edge weights in the first-order aggregate network.
+In particular, the convergence time of a random walk process (and thus diffusion speed) can be related to the second largest eigenvalue of its transition matrix~\cite{Chung2005}.
+For a primitive stochastic matrix with (not necessarily real) eigenvalues $1=\lambda_1 > |\lambda_2| > |\lambda_3| \geq \ldots \geq |\lambda_n|$, one can show that the number of steps $k$ after which the total variation distance $\Delta(\boldsymbol\pi_k, \boldsymbol\pi)$ between the visitation probabilities $\boldsymbol\pi_k$ and the stationary distribution $\boldsymbol\pi$ of a random walk falls below $\epsilon$ is proportional to $1/\ln(|\lambda_2|)$ (see Supplementary Note 1 for a detailed derivation).
+For a matrix $\mathbf{T}^{(2)}$ capturing the statistics of two-paths in an empirical temporal network, and a matrix $\mathbf{\tilde{T}}^{(2)}$ corresponding to the ``Markovian'' null model derived from the first-order aggregate network, an analytical prediction $\mathcal{S}^*$ for causality-driven changes of convergence speed can thus be derived as